tsoikwanma/RRproject2026/README.md

 ├── output/

+├── RR Uber project.pdf

 ├── requirements.txt

 └── .gitignore

 - The data folder contains the uber-raw-data-sep14.csv dataset used in the analysis.
 - The src folder contains a single script (main.py) because each section depends on variables and data produced in earlier steps, making it easiest to reproduce the full analysis within one continuous workflow.
-- The ouptut folder contains the results of the analysis including plots and a dataframe:
+- The output folder contains the results of the analysis, including plots and a dataframe:
   1. EDA map of Uber trips - uber_nj_map.png
   2. Plots for calculating the optimal number of clusters - uber_nj_elbow.png, uber_nj_silhouette.png, uber_nj_dissimilarity.png
   3. Plot of clusters - uber_nj_clusters.png